1. I have been made redundant and my employer can’t pay my entitlements, what do I do?

 Online lodgement is the easy way to make a claim.
 Simply register for FEG Online Services to complete and lodge your form.

 If you are unable to lodge a claim form online, you can submit a paper based FEG claim form instead.
-Copies are available from the FEG website or by contacting the FEG Hotline on 1300 135 040.
+Copies of the claim form are available from the FEG website or by contacting the FEG Hotline on 1300 135 040.
 Paper based claim forms must be lodged by the following ways:

 Fair Entitlements Guarantee Branch